A Guide to Opening a Pool for Swimming Season

 Splash Into Summer

 Have you followed all these steps?
-If the water in your swimming pool is crystal clear and you let your filter run for a day, as recommended in Step 9 - you know what to do.
+If the water in your swimming pool is crystal clear and you let your filter run for a day, as recommended in the previous step; you know what to do.

 And don't forget to set up a maintenance schedule during swim season.